Quick Facts: Harvard for Veterans (2025-2026)

 Yellow Ribbon Program by Harvard School

-Unlike most universities, Harvard’s Yellow Ribbon contribution varies by school.
-Here’s what each offers:
+Unlike most universities, Harvard’s Yellow Ribbon contribution varies by school — and the differences are significant enough to change your financial picture entirely.
+Here’s what each school offers:

 | Harvard School | YR Contribution | VA Match | Total Extra | Full Coverage? |